 - Caper buds are picked by hand.
-They not only add some vibrant flavor to your meals, they are also known for their immense health benefits.
+They not only add some vibrant flavor to your meals, but they are also known for their immense health benefits.

-Capers Nutritional Value:
+Capers Nutritional Value

-Each 100 grams capers contain 5 gram carbohydrate, 0.4 gram sugar, 3 grams dietary fiber, 0.9 gram fat, 2 gram protein, 4 mg vitamin C, 138 IU vitamin A, 24.6 mg vitamin K, 0.88mg vitamin E, 0.652 mg niacin, 0.139 mg riboflavin,1.7 mg iron, 2960 mg sodium, 40 mg potassium, and 96 KJ energies.
+A hundred grams of capers contains 5 g carbohydrate, 0.4 g sugar, 3 g dietary fiber, 0.9 g fat, 2 g protein, 4 mg vitamin C, 138 IU vitamin A, 24.6 mg vitamin K, 0.88mg vitamin E, 0.652 mg niacin, 0.139 mg riboflavin,1.7 mg iron, 2960 mg sodium, 40 mg potassium, and 96 KJ energy.

-Health Benefits Of Capers:
+Health Benefits Of Capers

-1. Antioxidant Powers:
+1. Antioxidant Powers

-- Rutin helps in smooth circulation of blood and it can be very helpful in treating strained blood vessels.
+- Rutin helps in smooth circulation of blood, and it can be very helpful in treating strained blood vessels.

 - Recent research reveals quercetin has analgesic, anti- inflammatory, antibacterial and anti-carcinogenic properties (2).

-2. Mineral Mine:
+2. Mineral Mine